-• An arithmetic circuit with arbitrary gates that computes a multi-linear function is called multilinear if each of the monomials computed by each of its gates multiplies the results of sub-circuits that depend on disjoint blocks of variables.
+Since we consider the computation of multi-linear functions, it is natural to assume that the circuit itself is multi-linear in the sense that all its gates compute multi-linear functions.
+An arithmetic circuit with arbitrary gates is called multilinear if each of the monomials computed by each of its gates multiplies the results of sub-circuits that depend on disjoint blocks of variables.
 Beyond this global (to the circuit) syntactic requirement, the gates may be arbitrary.